State Audit Office of the Republic of Latvia

 The State Audit Office of the Republic of Latvia (SAO: Latvijas Republikas Valsts Kontrole, LRVK) is a public auditing body overseeing the finances of national and local government in Latvia.
 It was first created in 1918, and re-established in 1992 when Latvia again became independent.

 Constitutional status

-According to the Constitution and the Law of the State Audit Office of the Republic of Latvia, is an independent collegial institutional body in the Republic of Latvia and is subject only to the law.
+According to the Constitution and the Law on the State Audit Office, the State Audit Office is an independent, collegial supreme audit institution in the Republic of Latvia and is subject only to the law.
 Its task is to monitor the state and local government funds for legitimate, effective and efficient use of conducting audits in accordance with International Standards on Auditing.

 Functions

 The main goal of the State Audit Office while conducting the audits in accordance with the international audit standards and international regulations of Supreme Audit Institutions is to assess whether the public property has been handled in lawful, compliant, efficient and effective way as well as to provide recommendations to address the found deficiencies.

 According to the Law of the State Audit Office the audits can address the actions of any public person which has been responsible for handling of public finances.
 The audit can also address the actions of person which have carried out public procurements of state or local municipalities.
 The only state institution which is not a subject to the audits by the State Audit Office is the Parliament.
 In order to assure the independence of the institution the Audit Office has been granted with the rights to choose the auditee, the time, form and objectives of the audit.

 The State Audit Office carries out financial, compliance and performance audits concerning: